SCCF 2023 – 2024 GRANT RECIPIENTS

 The mission of Imago Dei Middle School is to break cycles of poverty through education, by giving children impacted by poverty in Tucson a quality, private school education during the critical middle school years.
 They serve up to 80 Tucson boys and girls in grades 5-8 from low-income families, without regard to race, faith or perceived academic potential.

-Focus of the 2023 Grant: Playformance Social and Emotional Development Program
+Focus of the 2024 Grant: High School Readiness and Graduate Support Program (GSP)

 MEASURABLE OUTCOMES